-All right, title and interest in and to the Service and Rupert’s Confidential Information, and any modifications, enhancements and improvements thereto, including all intellectual property and proprietary rights therein, are and at all times shall remain the sole and exclusive property of Rupert and its licensors, and shall be subject to this Agreement.
-This Agreement do not convey any rights of ownership.
+All right, title and interest in and to the Service, and any modifications, enhancements and improvements thereto, including all intellectual property and proprietary rights therein, are and at all times shall remain the sole and exclusive property of Rupert and its licensors, and shall be subject to this Agreement.
+This Agreement does not convey any rights of ownership.
 No rights are granted hereunder other than as expressly set forth herein.
 “Rupert” and the Rupert logo are trademarks of Rupert or its affiliates.

 10. CUSTOMER FEEDBACK

 If Customer provides any suggestions, ideas, enhancement requests or feedback to Rupert regarding the Service, Customer grants Rupert (and its affiliates) a worldwide, perpetual, irrevocable and royalty-free license to use and incorporate the same in any Rupert product or service.

 11.1.
 Pricing.
 The Subscription Fees for the Service are set forth in the Order Form (or valid purchase order that is accepted by Rupert.)

 11.2.
 On-demand Consumption.
 Rupert will alert Customer when it is nearing its consumption limit of the Customer’s monthly purchased capacity, and when Customer has hit their limit.
 In the event Customer exceeds the purchased capacity, Customer will be billed the amounts for each excess unit in accordance with the on-demand pricing on the applicable Order Form.
 Customer is solely liable and will pay for all Subscription Fees applied to on-demand consumption.